kewanfr/kewanfr/README.md

  - 👤 I'm 16 yo student who loves coding and learning new things in IT
  - 📍 I live in Nantes, in France
- - 🔭 I’m currently working on a project for my uncle to manage the deposits for his brand of rum and beer
- - 🌱 I'm currently learning Typescript, Nuxt.js and React
+ - 🌱 I'm currently learning Javascript, Python and React
  - 😄 Pronouns: He/Him

 ### About me